 true just as the Bible said they would."

 "Well that doesn't..."
-Joe started to say, but Dave went on without
+Joe started, but Dave went on without

 giving him a chance to continue the thought.

 "Besides, did you know that nearly every human